 Check Inrō's dashboard after 48 hours.
 A healthy flow delivers 40 to 70% link click rates from recipients.
 If below 30%, test new message copy first, then the destination URL.

 Different triggers serve different goals.
-Here is every trigger type available and when to use each:
+Here is some of the many trigger types available and when to use each:

 Someone comments a specific word on your post and receives a DM automatically.
 This is the highest-volume trigger.
 Use it with a caption CTA: "Comment GUIDE below and I'll DM you the free resource."
 Best for delivering lead magnets, product links, discount codes, and content downloads.